 In addition, you cannot certify an unsubsidized Stafford Loan without first determining the student's need for a subsidized Stafford Loan.
-Because of the interest subsidy, the repayment amount for a subsidized Stafford is less than the same amount borrowed with an unsubsidized loan.
-However, if the amount of the subsidized Stafford is \$200 or less and the amount can be included as part of an unsubsidized Stafford Loan, you are not required to certify a separate subsidized loan.
+Because of the interest subsidy, the repayment amount fo a subsidized Stafford is less than the amount for the same amount borrowed with an unsubsidized loan.
+However, if the amount of the subsidized Stafford is less than \$200 or less and the amount can be included as part of an unsubsidized Stafford Loan, you are not required to certify a separate subsidized loan.